Resize#

 • zoom_factors (float or sequence of float, optional) – Per-axis scale factors.
 Ignored if output_size is given.

+• output (ndarray or dtype, optional) – If an ndarray is supplied, the result is written in-place into that array and returned.
 If a dtype is supplied, a new array of that dtype is allocated and returned.

 • output_size (tuple of int, optional) – Desired shape (overrides zoom_factors).

-• method (string) –
+• method (str) –

-• fast: interpolation, degree 0
+• "fast" – degree 0 (nearest)

-• linear: interpolation, degree 1
+• "linear" – degree 1

-• quadratic: interpolation, degree 2
+• "quadratic" – degree 2

-• cubic: interpolation, degree 3
+• "cubic" – degree 3

 Returns:

-Resized data – either a new array or the one supplied via output.
+Resized data: either a new array or the one supplied via output.

 Return type: